Answering the Call for Public Engagement

 Jeff Ginger is a PhD student studying and library & information science at the University of Illinois at Urbana-Champaign.

-If you'd like to learn more about Jeff and his entourage of involvements and interests please check out his personal-professional website, JAG-wire.net.
+If you'd like to learn more about Jeff and his entourage of involvements and interests please check out his almost-professional website, JAG-wire.net.

 CII?
 GSLIS?
 UIUC?